 As of 2012, 49 states have implemented bullying laws, though the laws and how they are handled varies widely by state.
 For instance, the states each list who is covered under the laws individually, such as race, age, sex, color, etc. However, some of the states mention all the possibilities, while others leave some of the major triggers out of their list, including color.
 This can provide unclear protections that make it difficult to enforce the rules.
 This will not make many positive changes in the school bullying statistics.
 In many cases, the actual bullying policies are left up to individual schools, making bullying even more difficult to implement and enforce.

-The school bullying statistics are constantly changing, often growing worse instead of better, especially in the area of cyberbullying.
+The school bullying statistics and Bullying in Schools Statistics are constantly changing, often growing worse instead of better, especially in the area of cyberbullying.
 While there are currently a low number of victims who are reporting the behavior, as well as minimal interventions in many cases, the hope is to educate parents, children, educators and legislators on the dangers of bullying in schools.
 When more action is taken and more people are willing to stand up for the cause, the instances of bullying and the subsequent negative consequences will reduce, making school a safer environment, both emotionally and physically.